Transfer data from a PostgreSQL RDS instance to ClickHouse®

 postgres=>

 4. Check if all the required parameters are configured correctly.
-Connect to your database and send the following query:
+Connect to your database and execute the following query:

 SELECT name,setting FROM pg_settings WHERE name IN ('wal_level','rds.logical_replication');